 23. It seems surprising in retrospect that the relationship between openness and visual impact has sparked such legal controversy.
-Most of the authorities to which we were referred were concerned with the scope of the exceptions for buildings in para 89 (or its predecessor).
-In that context it was held, unremarkably, that a building which was otherwise inappropriate in Green Belt terms was not made appropriate by its limited visual impact (see R (Heath and Hampstead Society) v Camden London Borough Council [2007] EWHC 977 (Admin), upheld at R (Heath and Hampstead Society) v Vlachos [2008] EWCA Civ 193; [2008] 3 All ER 80).
+Most of the authorities to which we were referred were concerned with the scope of the exceptions for buildings in para.89 (or its predecessor).
+In that context it was held, unremarkably, that a building which was otherwise inappropriate in Green Belt terms was not made appropriate by its limited visual impact (see R. (on the application of Heath & Hampstead Society) v Canden LBC [2007] EWHC 977 (Admin), upheld at R. (on the application of Heath & Hampstead Society) v Vlachos [2008] EWCA Civ 193; [2008] 2 P. & C.R.
+13).
 As Sullivan J said in the High Court:

 "The loss of openness (ie unbuilt on land) within the Green Belt or Metropolitan Open Land is of itself harmful to the underlying policy objective.
-If the replacement dwelling is more visually intrusive there will be further harm in addition to the harm by reason of inappropriateness ..." (para 22)
+If the replacement dwelling is more visually intrusive there will be further harm in addition to the harm by reason of inappropriateness ..." ([22]).